mininet/mininet.github.com/source/_posts/2017-03-21-mininet-vm-security-advisory.markdown

 sudo service ssh restart
 ```

+Alternately, you are welcome to download a new Mininet 2.2.2 VM image.

 If you're distributing a VM image for any purpose, we recommend removing any SSH keys before uploading it!

 Additional information on Mininet 2.2.2 may be found at